 Resume Types and Samples

 The content of a resume can be organized in different ways.
-Two different types of organization are the chronological resume and the functional resume, defined as follows:
+Three different types of organization are the chronological resume, the functional resume, and the combination resume, defined as follows:

 back to listing